rhodey/sqlitewasmwasi/package-rust/README.md

 Otherwise run `cargo add sqlite-wasm-wasi` and `cargo fetch`.

 In dir `~/.cargo/registry/src/.../sqlite-wasm-wasi-X.X.X/` the files will be there.
-See also [justfile](https://github.com/rhodey/sqlitewasmwasi/blob/main/justfile).
+See [justfile](https://github.com/rhodey/sqlitewasmwasi/blob/main/justfile) also.

 ## Notes
 `open()` detaults to ["unix-dotfile" VFS](https://sqlite.org/vfs.html).